 Speaking of which, one of the big mistakes of the 2012 film is that it’s almost entirely (except for the first and last few minutes) set inside a tower block.
 OK, it’s a big one — a kilometer high, apparently — but once you’re inside it, one tower block is much like any other.
 So the film devolves into a much less clever, witty and likeable Die Hard.
 There’s none of the sheer scope and epicness of the Judge Dredd we know from the comics.
 We’re told the population of Mega-City One is 800 million, but from what we see it could be a few hundred.

 Similarly, while the earlier movie ventures out into the Cursed Earth, it turns out that the Cursed Earth is really tiny.
 It’s more like a deforested Central Park than a 2,500-mile-wide radioactive wasteland.

 Putting it all together, both films are deeply disappointing.
 Someone, somewhere, might one day make a satisfying and enjoyable Judge Dredd film; but it won’t be until someone who knows and loves and gets the originals is at the helm.
-To fans of the comics, my advice would be a skip both of the extant films.
+To fans of the comics, my advice would be to skip both of the extant films.